omni-us/jsonargparse/README.rst

 - Arguments whose name starts with :code:`_` are considered for internal use and ignored.

-- The signature methods have a :code:`skip` parameters which can be used to exclude adding some arguments, e.g.
+- The signature methods have a :code:`skip` parameter which can be used to exclude adding some arguments, e.g.
   :code:`parser.add_method_arguments(MyClass, 'mymethod', skip={'flag'})`.